xuyimingxym/xuyimingxym.github.io/_pages/projects.md

 - Gathered corpus data through web scraping and inputting official documents.
 - Fine-tuned an LLM model (LLaMA) on millions of QA pairs extracted from the City of Austin and government data.
 - Developed a chatbot based on the fine-tuned LLM, complemented with a user-friendly web interface.
-- Integrated multi-language chat functionality into the chatbot using NVIDIA Riva.
+- Integrated multi-language chat functionality into the chatbot.

 ---